Elementary school, middle school designs move to next phase

 Dan Swanson, JP Cullen vice president of estimating and work procurement, specified the budget is $9,766,766.

-With board approval, the Design Development schedule and phasing of the elementary schools:
+With board approval, the design development schedule and phasing of the elementary schools includes:

 Schematic design determines the size and placement of the additions.
 It includes square footage, location, and footprint.